Potassium cyanate: Structure and bonding

 The cyanate anion is isoelectronic with carbon dioxide and with the azide anion, being linear.
 The C-N distance is 121 pm, about 5 pm longer than for cyanide.
 Potassium cyanate is isostructural with potassium azide.

 Structure of potassium azide, which is isostructural with potassium cyanate.

 Uses

 The potassium and sodium salts can be used interchangeably for the majority of applications.
 Potassium cyanate is often preferred to the sodium salt, which is less soluble in water and less readily available in pure form.

 Potassium cyanate is used as a basic raw material for various organic syntheses, including, urea derivatives, semicarbazides, carbamates and isocyanates.
 For example, it is used to prepare the drug hydroxyurea.
 It is also used for the heat treatment of metals (e.g., Ferritic nitrocarburizing).

 Therapeutic uses

-Potassium cyanate has been used to reduce the percentage of sickled erythrocytes under certain conditions and has also increased the number of deformalities.
-In an aqueous solution, it has prevented irreversibly the in vitro sickling of hemoglobins containing human erythrocytes during deoxygenization.
-Veterinarians have also found potassium cyanate useful in that the cyanate salts and isocyanates can treat parasite diseases in both birds and mammals.
+Potassium cyanate was investigated as a treatment for sickle cell anemia, because it carbamylates the lysines and terminal amine in deformed hemoglobin, modifying those areas' hydrophobicity.
+It has similarly been proposed to treat veterinary malaria.

 Preparation and reactions

-KOCN is prepared by heating urea with potassium carbonate at 400 °C:
+Commercial KOCN is prepared by heating urea with potassium carbonate at 400 °C: